Welcome to HFW Solutions - Leader In Friction Stir Welding Services

-HFW Solutions is North America’s leading friction stir welding and large-scale machining provider producing ABS, AWS, and ISO 9001:2015 certified components.
+HFW Solutions is North America’s leading friction stir welding and large-scale machining provider producing ABS and AWS.
 Friction stir welding paired with integrated machining services and precision assembly and coatings allows HFW to be a market leader in producing high end fabricated structures.
 A process-driven, methodical approach has allowed HFW to develop excellence in production, engineering and quality.
 Products range from large scale panels and beams fabricated from extrusions to smaller, complex structures fabricated from castings or plate.
 HFW Solutions is the premier friction stir welding and manufacturing company servicing the U.S. in many industries.

 HFW Solutions will be at the International WorkBoat Show, at the Morial Convention Center, in New Orleans, Louisianna from November 28 - 30.
 If you have any questions about our friction stir welding capabilities, please contact us.